 It brings a slight crunch to a sandwich that is naturally very soft.

-What is the best bread for a tomato sandwich?
+The best bread for tomato sandwich recipes

 While any bread you have on hand will work my favorite is sourdough.